 There are different types of anxiety depending on the intensity and frequency of the symptoms, and there are different types of symptoms, which are the following: physical symptoms, psychological symptoms, behavioral symptoms, cognitive symptoms, and social symptoms.
 It’s almost impossible to talk about all of the symptoms that you may suffer from if you have anxiety, so we’ll highlight the 10 most common symptoms and how to help keep them under control.

-1. Constant restlessness is a common symptom of anxiety
+1. Low self-esteem and depression is a common symptom of anxiety